greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 ### <a id="topic59"></a>Altering the Table Storage Model

 You may dynamically update a table's storage model -- including whether the table is heap, AO or AOCO; the table's compression and blocksize settings; and the table's fillfactor; --  by setting a variety of storage parameters when you invoke `ALTER TABLE` with the `SET <storage_parameter>` clause.

-### <a id="storage_model_partition"></a>Altering the Storage Model of a Partitioned Table
+This is true for both regular tables and partitioned tables.

+#### <a id="storage_model_partition"></a>Inheritance Rules for Altering a Partitioned Table's Storage Model

-See [Splitting a Partition](ddl-partition.html) to learn how to change the storage model of a partitioned table.
+The following inheritance rules apply to the storage model of a partitioned table:

+- Altering the storage model at the partition root changes the storage model for all existing children and all future children.

+- Altering the storage model at the partition root with the `ONLY` keyword changes the storage model only for all future children.

+- Altering the storage model at a leaf changes the storage model only for that leaf.

 #### <a id="topic60"></a>Adding a Compressed Column to Table